AnonyMouse3005/FAIP/README.md

 # node-subgroup-eccentricity

-This repo contains MATLAB source code implemented for all proposed algorithms and benchmarks for the problem of optimizing node subgroup eccentricity, along with datasets and all figures from the experiments.
+This repo contains MATLAB source codes implemented for all proposed algorithms and benchmarks for the problem of optimizing node subgroup eccentricity, along with datasets and all figures from the experiments.

 ### Algorithms